VRS0/Titanic-Survival-Prediction/README.md

 # 🛳️ Titanic Survival Prediction

-This is a **learning-focused project** where I explored the classic Titanic dataset, performed a mini EDA, preprocessed the data, and trained multiple ML models to predict passenger survival.
+ A **learning-focused project** where I explored the classic Titanic dataset, performed a mini EDA, preprocessed the data, and trained multiple ML models to predict passenger survival.

 ---